I’d been running too fast and too hard for too long, but I eventually dropped. The trouble was this time I really didn’t want to get up.

 Super-proofing your career is easy but super-proofing yourself is almost impossible.

-High-achievers come in all shapes and sizes but here’s a few things that fit:
+High-achievers come in all shapes and sizes but here are a few things that fit:

-- You love a mission and always longing to achieve the next thing
+- You love a mission and always long to achieve the next thing

 - You are fuelled by a challenge and crushed by boredom